kp5091/beocat-Trinity/Step1. download-Trinity.md

 Now, you need to install perlbrew to run Trinity with your NGS reads at Beocat.

-If you run Trinity without perlbrew, you would get error message: Trinity line 5. (which is "use threads;" in Trinity.pl)
+If you run Trinity without perlbrew installation at Beocat, you would get error message: Trinity line 5. (which is "use threads;" in Trinity.pl)